milkyware/milkyware.github.io/_posts/2023-05-22-mermaid-js-support-for-minimal-mistakes.md

 ## Summary

 Mermaid JS is an incredibly useful tool for planning and diagramming.
 In this post we've add support for Mermaid in Minimal Mistakes without the need for 3rd party extensions or plugins.

+## Update

+The sample **mermaid.js** script has been updated to make use of liquid templates to resolve the currently configured **Minimal Mistakes skin** so that if the skin is changed, the **MermaidJS theme** will change to a complementing schema.